NYCU-MLLab/A-adapter/README.md

 Adversarial training and adapter structure benefit pre-trained model transfer learning, especially in low-resource datasets.
 Here we upload different kinds of adversarial training algorithms w/o adapters for easily modify.
 A_adapter includes several adversarial algorithms with adapter pre-trained models.
 Adversarial Training for NLU includes the same but without the adapter.

 ## Instructions
-This work is based on huggingface transformers and adapter-Hub.
+This work is based on [huggingface/transformers](https://github.com/huggingface/transformers) and [adapter-Hub](https://github.com/adapter-hub/adapter-transformers).
-Notice that w/o adapter does *NOT* share the same environment.
+Notice that w/o adapter does **NOT** share the same environment.
 It would be best if builts them separately.

 1. Set up
 ```